 Lately, the vests are a lot like online banner ads.
 The first few times I encountered them, it was disruptive and novel.
 Now, though, they’re absolutely everywhere.
 And, like most people, I do what I can to avoid them.

 I should note that I have no problem with the workers themselves, who are generally courteous and sometimes quite charming in their approach.
 At worst, they can be overly persistent, an outcome of the commission-based pay structure on which most of them work.

-The issue is this: An approach that was once successful has become so ubiquitous that it’s annoying – a good sign that it’s not working any more, or at least not working as well as it once did.
+The issue is this: An approach that was once successful has become so ubiquitous that it’s annoying.
+This is a good sign that it’s not working any more, or at least not working as well as it once did.

 This ubiquity is the result of “herding”: “Oh, my competitors are doing it?
 Well, I’ll just do what they do.”
 You see this in every corner of business.
 (I once had a boss who said repeatedly, “If our competitors are doing it, it must be working.”
 This is one of the most terrifying things I’ve ever heard.)

 Strategy is a creative exercise.
-After the proper analysis, you get to consider all the possibilities (including those that you invent or originate), then select the few that will have the greatest positive impact on your future.
-If strategy feels like an annual exercise that’s dreaded by the entire organization, that probably means you’re not doing it correctly.
+After the proper analysis, you get to consider all the possibilities (some of which you’ll invent or originate).
+Then you select the few that will have the greatest positive impact on your future.
+It should be fun.
+If strategy is an exercise that the entire company dreads, that means you’re not doing it correctly.

 No great brand was ever built by marching in lockstep with the herd.
 Whenever there’s a good reason, it’s best to zig where others zag.
-And if you zig often enough, no one will ever mistake your brand for your competitors.
+And if you zig often enough, if you keep standing apart, no one will ever mistake your brand for your competitors.